InnerSourceCommons/InnerSourcePatterns/meta/innersource-spelling.md

 > “We use InnerSource in that repo.”<br/>
 “We use InnerSource methods in that repo.”<br/>
+“We follow InnerSource development methods in that repo.”<br/>
 “We published the repository as InnerSource.”

 Not so good: